andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

-Below steps are used to prepare your RHEL OS for kubernetes setup For this configurtion I am using docker engine.
-Containers are managed by Kubernetes.

-#Steps to perform on your OS:
+I this manual I will presen how I was installing Docker engine and Kubernetes cluster.
+I will present how I was adding repository to operating system in order to install Docker and Kubernetes packages.
+I will show what changes i made to the operating system, how cluster was initialized and how to add nodes to the cluster.

-# disable swap
+1.disable swap
 swapoff -a

-# add kube_user user to sudoers file without password, this user will be used to manage your Kubernetest cluser and make calls
-to API server with kubectl client, I am using NOPASSWD option so I do not have to provide password, you may force it otherwise.
+I add "kube_user" user to sudoers file without password, this user will be used to manage your Kubernetes cluser and make calls to API server with kubectl client, I am using NOPASSWD option so I do not have to provide password, you may force it otherwise.
-# I am running it in my personal AWS lab.
+Keep in mind, I am running it in my personal AWS lab.

 echo "kube_user        ALL=(ALL)       NOPASSWD: ALL" >> /etc/sudoers